keptn/keptn.github.io/content/docs/0.8.x/integrations/custom_integration/index.md

 ## CloudEvents

-Please note that CloudEvents have to be sent with the HTTP header `Content-Type: application/cloudevents+json` to be set.
+CloudEvents have to be sent with the HTTP header `Content-Type` set to `application/cloudevents+json`.
 For a detailed look into CloudEvents, please go the Keptn [CloudEvent specification](https://github.com/keptn/spec/blob/0.1.6/cloudevents.md).

 ## Logging

-To inspect your service's log messages for a specific deployment run, you can use the `shkeptncontext` property of the incoming CloudEvents.
+To inspect the log messages of your Keptn-service for a specific deployment run, you can use the `shkeptncontext` property of the incoming CloudEvents.
 Your service has to output its log messages in the following format:

 ```json
 {